chusan17/yold-system/README.md

 You follow below videos to set up Jetson Nano, almost all of things are needed for Real-Time detection will be installed on your Jetson.
 <br>
-If not enough, Download things you need from your Jetson terminal separately.
+If not enough, Download stuffs from your Jetson terminal on demand.
 <br>

 - [Jetson AI Fundamentals - S1E1 - First Time Setup with JetPack](https://youtu.be/uvU8AXY1170)
 - [Jetson AI Fundamentals - S3E1 - Hello AI World Setup](https://youtu.be/QXIwdsyK7Rw)
 <br>

-All procedures in these video have been done, open up your terminal, move to directory where you want to install `YOLOv4 (darknet)`, then get YOLO from Github repo.
+All procedures in these video have been done, Open up your terminal, Move to directory where you want to install `YOLOv4 (darknet)`, then Get YOLO from Github repo.
 ```
 $ git clone https://github.com/AlexeyAB/darknet
 ```